Designing crops for the next generation

 With a novel biotechnology approach - genetic Positive Feedback Loop approach - discovered from the project, we subsequently applied for and was awarded 1) United States Department of Agriculture National Institute of Food and Agriculture (USDA-NIFA) SBIR grant “Fast-growing high-yield forage crops via a novel biotechnology platform" aimed at demonstrating the new technology into forage alfalfa and silage sorghum, and 2) National Aeronautics and Space Administration (NASA) Small Business Technology Transfer Research (STTR) grant “Fast-growing high-yield wheat and canola for efficient nutrient recycling systems” to develop fast-growing high-yield rotation crops towards better recycling systems on the both Earth and Mars.

-Based on research outcomes form the above and other research programs, we have been further developing better crop-nutrient recycling systems and crop-biorefinery systems for future sustainable field and urban farming.
+Based on research outcomes from the above and other research programs, we have been further prototyping crop-biorefinery system & plant-based biomanufacturing-delivery system to reduce agricultural emissions and develop better crop-nutrient recycling systems for future sustainable agriculture.
 To see our progress in the prototypes of improved food, feed, fiber, and fuel crops, please visit our Technology page.
 To see our financial history, please visit our Crunchbase page.